vic-fb/udou-server/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the server in the development mode at http://localhost:5000
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.